sirish123/Doctor-website/README.md

 npm start
 ```

-Interface will be live at http://localhost:3000/
+Frontend will be live at http://localhost:3000/
+Backend will be live at http://localhost:5000/

 ## Team Members:
+Frontend/Backend
 * <a href = "https://github.com/sirish123" >Sirish Sekhar </a>
+UI/UX Design
+* <a href = "https://github.com/sirish123" >Siddhartha Gandu</a>